Dept. of Chemistry

-Computational scaling of MM/PCM calculations
+Computational scaling of MM/PCM calculations for

-on single-stranded polyadenine,
+single-stranded polyadenine, on a workstation

 PCMs are also useful in the context of QM/MM calculations, as a means to avoid costly periodic boundary conditions.
 Often in QM calculations, the cost of solving the PCM equations is negligible compared to the cost of calculating the wavefunction or molecular orbitals.
 For QM/MM and molecular mechanics (MM) calculations, however, the size of the solute cavity (and, specifically, the number of grid points necessary to discretize its surface) can become prohibitive.
 Our PCM implementation is highly efficient and highly parallelized, and can be used even when the solute is a large biological molecule described by an MM force field.
 (Computational scaling with respect to system size is shown at right.)
 Because the forces in our MM/PCM models are intrinsically smooth, these methods are ideally suited to molecular dynamics simulations of biological macromolecules in implicit solvent.
-Work along these lines is underway.

-We have recently generalized the "conductor-like screening model" (COSMO), one of the most widely-used PCMs, to solutions of non-zero ionic strength.
+We have generalized the "conductor-like screening model" (COSMO), one of the most widely-used PCMs, to solutions of non-zero ionic strength.
 This new model, which we call the "Debye-Hückel-like screening model" (DESMO), affords an exact, numerically smooth solution of the linearized Poisson-Boltzmann equation.
 In other words, almost 90 years after the initial development of Debye-Hückel theory, we finally have a numerical technique that generalizes this approach to arbitrary cavity shapes.
 The molecules in Debye-Hückel theory need not be spherical any more!

 A new "p16" Coulomb operator